acmcsufoss/perks/README.md

 # Perks

-Set of commands to mint, award, and use perks
+Set of commands to mint, award, and use perks.

 ## Development